Tim Quy: Career

 Quy began his career as Cardiacs' sound engineer, lighting technician and roadie alongside future drummer Dominic Luckman.
 He first gigged with Cardiacs, then called Cardiac Arrest, as reserve bass player for Jim Smith at Snoopies, Richmond in 1980.
 After Toy World (1981), Quy joined the band's live lineup as a synthesizer player and percussionist.
-He subsequently joined the band full time as their percussionist, performing on their demo The Seaside (1983), the first release on their own label the Alphabet Business Concern.
+He subsequently joined the band full-time as their percussionist, performing on their demo The Seaside (1983), the first release on their own label the Alphabet Business Concern.
 According to Eric Benac, his "madman percussion" featuring cowbells and marimbas adds depth to a handful of tracks including "Jibber and Twitch", "Hello Mr Sparrow", "It's a Lovely Day" and "Hope Day".
 During shows, Quy and William D. Drake played grinning madmen as the band's driving mythology became more pronounced.

 By 1983, Quy played percussion and keyboards in a semi-stable lineup with Tim Smith on guitar and lead vocals, Jim on bass and vocals, Drake on keyboards, Sarah Smith on saxophone and Luckman on drums, which would later be remembered as the band's classic lineup.
-On Cardiacs' first proper studio album, A Little Man and a House and the Whole World Window (1988), the lineup was expanded to include strings and a brass section.
+Cardiacs' debut studio album A Little Man and a House and the Whole World Window (1988) was recorded with the lineup, which was expanded to include strings and a brass section.
 The track "A Little Man and a House" features Quy's factory-like percussion.
 For its follow-up, On Land and in the Sea (1989), Quy's work on "The Leader of the Starry Skies" was regarded as "supportive and effective" by Benac; the album's closing track, "The Everso Closely Guarded Line", features blasts of bashing percussion.
 A key part of the idiosyncratic band, Quy was a popular face on the UK underground.
+According to Uncut, he "enliven[ed] the band's controlled chaos with marimba, xylophone, cowbells, China cymbals and keyboards."

 Quy's contributions of bass guitar and percussion for an unnamed instrumental side project were released on the compilation Archive Cardiacs in 1989.
 The first of the previously unreleased tracks, "Piffol Four Times", features tuned percussion melodies similar to mid-career Frank Zappa.
 On "Piffol One Time", Quy's bass plays a rhythmic role alongside Tim Smith's guitar, which both start with a pounding tempo.
 "Piffol Three Times", features Quy's tuned percussion and bass work mimicking a clock, which becomes nimble as the band progresses into faster-paced sections.